Cookies are small files stored on your device when you visit a website. We use some essential cookies to make this website work.

 Dewis pwnc arall neu clirio pob hidlydd.

-Quality and Methodology Information for gross domestic product (GDP), detailing the strengths and limitations of the data, methods used and data uses and users.
+Quality and Methodology Information (QMI) for the Coronavirus (COVID-19) Infection Survey (CIS), detailing the strengths and limitations of the data, methods used, and data uses and users.

-Quality and Methodology Information (QMI) report for socioeconomic inequalities in avoidable mortality, detailing the strengths and limitations of the data, methods used, and data uses and users.
+Quality and methodology information for winter mortality in England and Wales detailing the strengths and limitations of these data, methods used and data uses and users.